-From an overland transmission perspective, the Labrador Island Link (LITL) is an important transmission line for the provincial energy grid due to its power carrying capacity that it is used to deliver a large portion of the winter peak energy and demand to the Island Interconnected System.
-For this reason, it is key that Nalcor has a detailed emergency response plan/ approach for the LITL.
-As with all lines within the grid, in the unlikely event of catastrophic and multiple line failures, Nalcor will take direction from the Newfoundland & Labrador System Operator (NLSO) on which lines would be re-energized first.
-This document considers the thoughts and plans from an engineering and operational perspective on the LITL alone.
+From an overland transmission perspective, the Labrador Island Link (LIL) is a critical transmission line for the provincial energy grid due to its power carrying capacity and its general length.
+For this reason, it is key that Nalcor has a detail emergency response plan/ approach for the LIL.
+As with all lines within the grid, in the event of catastrophic and multiple line failures, Nalcor will take direction from the Newfoundland & Labrador System Operator (NLSO) on which lines would be critical to re-energized first, but this document considers the thoughts and plans from an engineering and operational perspective on the LIL alone.

-This document serves a summary document of Nalcor's efforts from an emergency response perspective for LITL to date.
+This document serves a summary document of Nalcor's efforts from an emergency response perspective for LIL to date.
 It will;

-- Summarize internal/consultant recommendations, - Highlight progressed engineering work on selected recommendations with respect to emergency response, - Highlight the operational team's philosophy and consideration for LITL with respect to material management, logistics and operational team compliment, - Summarize emergency response exercises completed to date including lessons learned that have been identified and actioned, and

-• Outline future plans for both the operations and engineering team with respect to emergency response planning.
+- Summarize internal/consultant recommendations, - Highlight progressed engineering work on selected recommendations with respect to emergency response, - Highlight the operational team's philosophy and consideration for LIL with respect to material management, logistics and operational team compliment, - Summarize emergency response exercises completed to date including lessons learned that have been identified and actioned, and - Outline future plans from both the operations and engineering team with respect to emergency response planning.